This post may contain affiliate sales links. Please see my full disclosure policy for details

 What makes this one so unique and different is that it’s covered with a Brownie Batter Mousse, which is basically a brownie batter whipped cream that’s loaded with baked brownies.
 It’s one of the layers of my No-Bake Icebox Brookie Cake.

 It’s quite simple to make the brownie batter mousse.
 You’ll beat the heavy whipping cream as if you’re making a homemade whipped cream, and then you’ll add dry brownie mix to the cream.
 It thickens it up to a great consistency.
+Just a quick note, if you’d like to heat treat the bownie batter, you can do so by following this method for heat-treated flour.

 I also like to add gelatin to the whipped cream because I think it makes the mousse more airy after it’s had a chance to set in the fridge.
 I wish I could claim responsibility for the invention of the brownie batter mousse, but the first time I heard about it was from Shelly’s Brownie Batter Parfaits.

-For the actual brownies in the mousse, I tend to use store bought brownies and chop them up nice and small, about the size of a dime.
+For the actual brownies in the mousse, I tend to use store-bought brownies and chop them up nice and small, about the size of a dime.
 Of course, it never hurts to make a batch for brownies at home, but it does add some steps to the process.
 So, it’s your choice!

 This Sinful Brownie Batter Poke Cake is for true chocolate lovers.
 This chocolate poke cake is soaked with dark chocolate pudding and topped with a brownie batter mousse and glaze.